HAZWOPER 40-hour Course Schedule (The Typical 5-Day Plan)

 • Q&A and Day 1 Wrap-Up (5:30 PM – 6:00 PM): Addressing participant questions, reinforcing key concepts of the day, and previewing Day 2 content.

-The first day of the HAZWOPER 40-Hour Course is strategically planned to give participants a thorough grounding in understanding hazardous materials, OSHA’s HAZWOPER standards, and the broader regulatory environment.
+The first day of the 40-Hour Course is strategically planned to give participants a thorough grounding in understanding hazardous materials, OSHA’s standards, and the broader regulatory environment.
 This foundational knowledge is critical for effectively managing and responding to hazardous situations in various work settings.

 Read related article: Is Hazwoper Training Hard?
 (How to Prepare for It)